WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-08-Think-like-a-tester-and-admit-you-dont-think-of-everyting.markdown

 inconsistent behaviors in the two components and the unit tests are not written to protect against that specific inconsistency, the problem cannot be detected by the unit test.

+> Unit tests isolate test behavior by design.
+This isolation means they will not
+> tell you when differences in assumed component behavior are a problem.

 A unit test cannot detect a problem you didn't program it to detect.
 But does it matter?
 Hmmm???